DudJuz/EEP520-W20/week_6/README.md

 In fact, I have seen event loops in which thousands of lines of sequential code was put inside `main()` in a while loop.
 While such an arrangement may be acceptable for small projects, big projects with many contributors need more structure.

-Starting this week, then, we will be building an Event Loop MAnager called *elma*, which includes (or will include), support for:
+Starting this week, then, we will be building an Event Loop Manager called *elma*, which includes (or will include), support for:
 - Defining modular processes
 - Scheduling a process to run at a desired frequency
 - Communicating among processes with *channels*